 An estimated 45 million Americans go on a diet each year9.
 Unfortunately, many restrictive, weight-loss driven diets are not only detrimental to one’s health, but can also be counterproductive.

 The adoption of yo-yo dieting, where someone jumps from diet to diet in an attempt to lose weight, can be the most detrimental.
 Yo-yo dieting behavior slows down metabolism, making weight loss more challenging.

-In addition, deprivation and reduced calorie diets may lead to over eating and bingeing, which often results in regaining weight.
+In addition, deprivation and reduced-calorie diets may lead to overeating and bingeing, which often results in regaining the weight.
 In fact, around 8 in 10 of those, who lose weight by dieting, regain the weight within a year5.

 Demand For Transparency

-The good news is that there is a shift occurring – less people are going on deprivation-type diets and instead, shifting their attention to an overall healthier lifestyle.
+The good news is that there is a shift occurring – fewer people are going on deprivation-type diets and instead, shifting their attention to an overall healthier lifestyle.